plomgrading/plom/docs/wsl_installation.md

 ```
 2. `python3 -m pip install --upgrade --user setuptools`
 3. `pip3 install --user testresources`
-4. Some libraries that are either no in package manager or too old
+4. Some libraries that are either not in package manager or are too old
 ```
 python3 -m pip install --upgrade --user pymupdf weasyprint imutils \
         aiohttp pyzbar jpegtran-cffi peewee \
-        lapsolver opencv-python
+        lapsolver opencv-python-headless
 ```
 5. `pip3 install --user plom`
 6. Seems to have the same lack of `~/.local/bin` in path, just like on regular Ubuntu.